westland garden health logo

 Grow Your Own

-Growing your own food is fun, rewarding and can cut food miles to footsteps, which is so much better for the environment.
-Even in tiny gardens, pots, growing bags, vegetable growing tables and raised beds can yield a bumper harvest.
-Tomatoes, runner beans, potatoes, carrots and lettuce are easy-to-grow for beginners; they can be cultivated without the use of pesticides; their taste is normally superior to shop-bought produce; and unlike most supermarket veg, don’t come wrapped in single-use plastic.
+Growing your food is fun, and rewarding and can cut food miles to footsteps, which is so much better for the environment.
+Even in tiny gardens, pots, grow bags, vegetable growing tables, and raised beds can yield a bumper harvest.
+Tomatoes, runner beans, potatoes, carrots, and lettuce are easy to grow for beginners; they can be cultivated without the use of pesticides; their taste is normally superior to shop-bought produce; and unlike most supermarket veg, they do not come wrapped in single-use plastic.
+Make sure you use a good compost suitable for growing veg and feed your crops with an all purpose feed like Boost to give you a big harvest.

 Related articles